On Graph Odd Edge-Colorings and Odd Edge-Coverings: Introduction

 \section{Introduction}

-In this paper, we consider only undirected and loopless graphs, which may contain multiple edges unless specified otherwise as simple graphs.
-Throughout this paper, we employ the graph notation specified in~\cite{murty2008graph}.
+In this paper, we consider only finite undirected loopless graphs, which may contain multiple edges unless specified otherwise as simple graphs.
+Throughout this paper, we employ the graph notation from~\cite{murty2008graph}.

-For a graph $G$, an {\it edge-coloring} of $G$ is an assignment of colors from the set $[k] = \{1, 2, \cdots, k\}$ to the edges of $G$, which provides an edge decomposition of $G$ into $k$ color classes.
+For a graph $G$, an {\it edge-coloring} of $G$ is an assignment of colors from the set $[k] = \{1,2,\ldots,k\}$ to the edges of $G$, which provides an edge decomposition of $G$ into $k$ color classes.
 Similarly, an {\it edge-covering} of $G$ is an assignment of colors from $[k]$ to the edges of $G$, allowing for multiple colors per edge.
 Equivalently, we can denote an edge-coloring by a mapping $\varphi: E(G) \to [k]$.
 In the case of an edge-covering, we denote it by a set-valued mapping $\psi: E(G)\to 2^{[k]}\backslash \emptyset$.
-We will frequently talk about vertices with odd degrees or even degrees.
-For simplicity, we call these vertices {\it odd vertices} and {\it even vertices}, respectively.
-A graph is called an {\it odd graph} if every vertex is an odd vertex.
-We say $G$ is {\it odd $k$-edge-colorable} (respectively, {\it odd $k$-edge-coverable}) if there is an edge-coloring (respectively, an edge-covering) of $G$ by $k$ odd subgraphs, which we call an odd $k$-edge-coloring (respectively, an odd $k$-edge-covering).
-In other words, the coloring map or the covering map $\varphi$ is required to satisfy that for any $j=1,\cdots, k$, the edge set $E_j := \{ e \in E(G) \big| j\in \varphi(e) \}$ forms an odd graph.
-We also define $\chi_{\text{odd}}'(G)$ (respectively, $\text{cov}_{\text{odd}}(G)$) to be the least integer $k_0$ such that $G$ is odd $k_0$-colorable (respectively, odd $k_0$-coverable).
-It is reasonable to call $\chi_{\text{odd}}'(G)$ the \textit {odd chromatic index} of the graph $G$.
-Alternatively, we understand $\chi_{\text{odd}}'(G)$ as the least integer $k_0$ such that $G$ can be decomposed into $k_0$ (edge) disjoint odd subgraphs.
+If $v\in V(G)$, $E_G(v)$ is the set of edges incident with $v$.
+Each $v$ with an even (resp. odd) degree $d_{G}(v)$ is an \textit{even} (resp. \textit{odd}) \textit{vertex} of $G$.
+A graph is \textit{even} (resp. \textit{odd}) if all its vertices are even (resp. odd).
+We say $G$ is {\it odd $k$-edge-colorable} (respectively, {\it odd $k$-edge-coverable}) if there is an edge-coloring (respectively, an edge-covering) of $G$ by at most $k$ odd subgraphs, which we call an odd $k$-edge-coloring (respectively, an odd $k$-edge-covering).
+In other words, the coloring map or the covering map $\varphi$ is required to satisfy that any non-empty edge set $E_j := \{ e \in E(G) : e\in \varphi^{-1}(j) \}$, $j=1,\ldots,k$, forms an odd graph.
+We also define $\chi_{\text{odd}}'(G)$ (respectively, $\text{cov}_{\text{odd}}(G)$) to be the least integer $k_0$ such that $G$ is odd $k_0$-edge-colorable (respectively, odd $k_0$-edge-coverable).
+Equivalently, $\chi_{\text{odd}}'(G)$ (respectively, $\text{cov}_{\text{odd}}(G)$) is the least integer $k_0$ such that the edge set of $G$ admits a decomposition (respectively, cover) comprised of $k_0$ odd subgraphs.
+An obvious necessary and sufficient condition for odd edge-colorability or odd edge-coverability of $G$ is the absence of vertices incident only to loops.
+Apart from this, the presence of loops does not influence the existence nor changes the values of the parameters $\chi_{\text{odd}}'(G)$ and $\text{cov}_{\text{odd}}(G)$.
+Therefore, while studying odd edge-colorability and odd edge-coverability, we may without loss of generality restrict ourselves to loopless connected graphs.